flamapy/flamapy.github.io/index.md

 This operation identifies atomic sets in a feature model.
 An atomic set is a group of features that always appear together across all configurations of the model.

 #### **Filter**
 This operation filters and selects a subset of configurations based on specified criteria.
-It helps in narrowing down the possible products to those that meet certain requirements.
+It helps in narrowing down the possible configurations to those that meet certain requirements.

 {: .fs-6 .fw-300 }